efabless/openlane2/docs/source/index.md

 OpenLane 2 is a powerful and versatile infrastructure library that enables the construction of digital ASIC implementation flows based on open-source and commercial EDA tools.
-It includes a reference flow (Classic) that is built entirely using open-source EDA tools, and it allows designers to abstract the underlying tools and configure their behavior with a single configuration file.
+It includes a reference flow ({flow}`Classic`) that is built entirely using open-source EDA tools, and it allows designers to abstract the underlying tools and configure their behavior with a single configuration file.
-OpenLane 2 also supports the ability to freely extend or modify the flow using Python scripts and utilities.
+OpenLane 2 also supports the ability to freely extend or modify flows using Python scripts and utilities.

 Currently, OpenLane 2 and its default flow support all variants of the open-source